Xilinx/Xilinx_Kria_KV260_Workshop/Part 4: Optional Demo.md

 ## Part A: (30 minutes)
 You will want to generate and donwload the updated model files where you have Vitis-AI installed (locally or via [AWS](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/How%20to%20connect%20to%20AWS.md))

+### Identifying Model
-- You will download the .zip file from the following [Model Zoo](https://github.com/Xilinx/Vitis-AI/tree/master/models/AI-Model-Zoo/model-list), choose a model of your choice.
+- Go to [Model Zoo](https://github.com/Xilinx/Vitis-AI/tree/master/models/AI-Model-Zoo/model-list) link, and you will select a model of your choice.
   - For example, we will look at the **cf_landmark_celeba_96_72_0.14G_1.3**.
 Select that folder and open the "model.yaml" file.
-- You will copy the URL link under the board: **GPU**.
+- Copy the URL link under the board: **GPU**.
 This link will have the float & quantized files that you will use to deploy the model for the SOM.

 <img src="/images/model_yaml.JPG">

-- Unzip the files on your local computer or via AWS
+- Unzip the files on your local computer or via AWS.
 - You will locate the "deploy.prototxt" and "deploy.caffemodel" in the `/<model_name>/quantized` folder.
+These will be used later.

+### Using Vitis-AI
 Next, we will open it in Vitis-AI via terminal.
 ```
 cd Vitis-AI